andrewhong5297/mirror_social_drop/README.md

 repo structure:

 - all dune py files help get data for editions, crowdfunds, auctions, and splits (saved in main_datasets -> dune_data).
 There are some extra manualy reconcilliations that are made for these WIP
-- for running order, it's mirror_graph_network.py (formatting all graph data to get centrality measurements) then mirror_all_features_recon.py (for rewards calculations/visualizations).
+- for running order, run scripts 1_, 2_, and 3_ for graph networks.

 for updating data in the future: